Skip to content

 Table of contents

-1. AI changes what a quant fund can be
+AI changes what a fund can be

 The implication is structural.
 A fund can now operate at $10M AUM with the same research infrastructure that would serve at $500M.
 The economics that once required institutional scale now work without it.
 The minimum viable quant fund just dropped by an order of magnitude.

 Every improvement in frontier AI flows directly into the research pipeline.
-Better reasoning, longer context, faster inference — each advance translates into better research, at no additional cost.
+Better reasoning, longer context, faster inference.
+Each advance translates into better research at no additional cost.
 The system gets stronger on someone else’s R&D budget.

-2. Autonomous research, institutional governance
+Autonomous research, institutional governance

 The research is autonomous.
 Capital allocation is not.
-This is a deliberate architectural choice, not a limitation.

 The advantage is not speed.
 It is coverage and consistency.
 A human analyst covers a sector, or a handful of instruments, or a class of signals.
 This infrastructure covers the market.
-It doesn’t forget prior experiments, miss a pattern in unfamiliar data, or lose context between iterations.
+It does not forget prior experiments, miss a pattern in unfamiliar data, or lose context between iterations.
 Over time, this compounds into research depth that is difficult to replicate.

-3. Crypto derivatives: structural inefficiency
+Crypto derivatives: structural inefficiency

 Crypto derivatives volume exceeded $86 trillion in 2025 and continues to grow rapidly.
 This is one of the largest and fastest-growing derivatives markets in the world.